 “The Civil War Quilt,” Diane and Jim Lockwood embark on an adventure when they purchase an old Georgia quilt.
 A thrift shop crazy quilt made from Civil War uniforms leads one couple on a journey through history, battlefields, and a Georgia family’s secrets.

 Conservation Resources Find suppliers for antique quilt conservation materials, archival storage, and a professional conservator referral service.
+Includes a link to the PDFPreserving Historic Quilts

 Dear Jane – the 225 patterns from the 1863 Jane A. Stickle quilt.